drewalth/pocketbase-swift-sdk/README.md

 - ✅ Type-safe data models
 - ✅ Automatic token management (stores tokens securely)

+> Note: This is a work in progress.
+The SDK is not yet have 100% feature parity with the [js-sdk](https://github.com/pocketbase/js-sdk) but it's close.
+> Any contributions are welcome!

 ## Motivation

-Pocketbase is a great framework for quick prototyping.
-In an ideal world, Pocketbase would generate Swagger/OpenAPI documentation, but it doesn't.
+Pocketbase is a great framework for quick prototyping and small scale applications.
+In an ideal world, Pocketbase would generate Swagger/OpenAPI documentation, but currently it doesn't.
+And there is [no plan](https://github.com/pocketbase/pocketbase/issues/945) to add it in the future.

 This SDK aims to make it easier to use Pocketbase with Swift projects.

 ## Installation